sarashs/FPGA_AGI/readme.md

 ### Disclaimer: ** The Agents will be able to autonomously generate and run python code on your machine.
 You are responsible for sandboxing this tool.
 Run this at your own risk.**

-1. Within the root directory add the necessary documents and codes that you want your desginer agent to access to.
-We currently suppoer pdf and verilog (.v).
-This is a crucial step to create a knowledge database for RAG.
-The knowledge database after its creation will be under ./FPGA_AGI/knowledge_base and it will be a chroma DB.

-2. Follow the sample jupyter notebook given in the repo.
+- For a quick and dirty intro follow the sample jupyter notebook, Experiments.ipynb, given in the repo.

 ## License